 The round also features Juventus looking to underline their dominance with a home win over Sampdoria and a potential thriller between Roma and Fiorentina at Stadio Olimpico – the teams’ last three meetings across all competitions have produced 17 goals.

+No rival can compete with SuperSport's coverage.
 Our viewers on DStv and GOtv can see all their favourite stars from the African continent dominating Premier League, La Liga and Serie A pitches across England, Spain and Italy!

 Please note that due to travel restrictions, SuperSport is unfortunately temporarily unable to provide any local commentary on the above sporting action.